 Bruce is recognised as being active in social and humanitarian issues.
 Through Flying Scholarships for Disabled People, he provides the once-in-a-lifetime challenge of learning to fly, allowing people with disabilities to reach their full potential.
 His efforts stretch far beyond his musical and educational pursuits, including receiving a doctorate from Queen Mary University of London.

-He is widely recognised for his work in social, humanitarian and environmental fields, offering scholarships for disabled people to learn to fly and also as one of the largest investors of Airlander10, a plane which can stay in the air for three weeks, disperses little noise pollution, is five times more efficient than ordinary aircraft and does not require a runway to takeoff or land thus having the ability to ferry tonnes of supplies to and from any disaster zones.
+Bruce heavily invested in 'Airlander', a plane that can stay in the air for three weeks, disperses little noise pollution and does not require a runway to take off or land.
+The aircraft has the ability to ferry tonnes of supplies to and from any disaster zone.